 “I think at some point, if you’re going to decide that your entire life is going to be eating chips for all of your nutrition, you’re going to [need some variety].
 We made a coffee flavor for the morning and then we’re also going to try a chocolate and then a chocolate raspberry flavor and see how all of those work out,” said Colaruotolo.

-The Fiber Pop group consisted of Rizalina Gadaingan, Warren Skopowski and Nicholas Sloman.
+group consisted of Rizalina Gadaingan, Warren Skopowski and Nicholas Sloman.

 Fiber Pop is an apple ginger juice with berry spheres which contain apple fibers by use of an alginate bath.
 The drink utilized left over apple fibers to reduce waste that other juices typically wouldn’t use.

 Skopowski said that it is similar to bubble tea.

 “It’s like the bubble tea with chai bubbles.
 Instead of the bubble tea that you see in a lot of Korean tea shops where there’s tapioca bubbles at the bottom, ours is floating at the top, which makes it good for when we’re packaging it and when we distribute it in the plastic bottles, they’ll be floating at the top so when you open it and drink it, every sip you get some of the bubbles and the juice mixed together,” said Skopowski.